kierblk/NU-Notes/CS-5700-Networking-Fundamentals/1-Introduction.md

 - The infrastructure that provides services to applications: Web streaming video, multimedia teleconferencing, email...
 - Provides the programming interface to distributed applications: "hooks" allowing sending/receiving apps to "connect" to and use Internet transport service.
-- Provides service optionas, analogous to the postal service
+- Provides service options, analogous to the postal service

 **What is a Protocol -->**